-A template Participant Information Sheet and Consent Form is provided in Appendix II, and an Ethics Checklist for Final Year Projects is provided in Appendix III.
-You must submit a completed Participant Information Sheet and Consent Form, and Ethics Checklist for Final Year Projects, as appendices to your Research Project Proposal Form.
+A template Participant Information Sheet, Consent Form, and Ethics Checklist for Final Year Projects is provided in Appendix I. You must complete all sections of the Research Proposal Form.

-Your Research Project Proposal Form will be reviewed by the Department of Psychology's Research Committee during week 4 of Semester 1.
-We aim to notify you of the outcome of this review during week 5.
+Your Research Project Proposal Form will be reviewed by the Department of Psychology's Research Committee during week 4 or week 5 of Semester 1.
+We aim to notify you of the outcome of this review no later than week 6.
 It is very important that you do not approach potential participants or commence any data collection until you are notified of the outcome of the ethical review process.